 Keri's international traveling debut came at the tender age of 3.
 Since then, Keri has had the opportunity to travel to over 20 countries including over a dozen times to Malaysia which she considers her second home.

-She works at an international NGO which specializes in working with children, families, and communities to defeat poverty and social justice issues–and she loves her job!
-Keri did decide to pursue a higher education and received a Master’s in Public Health (MPH) last year.
+She works at an international NGO that specializes in working with children, families, and communities to defeat poverty and social justice issues–and she loves her job!
+Keri did decide to pursue higher education and received a Master’s in Public Health (MPH) last year.

 It's not uncommon that a traveling woman is often a woman of many passions, two of those main passions for Keri being two completely unrelated things: music and scuba diving.